 If a step is defined in a Collection's workflow, then the WorkflowItem's state is set to that step_POOL.
 This pooled state is the WorkflowItem waiting for an EPerson in that group to claim the step's task for that WorkflowItem.
-The WorkflowManager emails the members of that Group notifying them that there is a task to be performed (the text is defined in config/emails,) and when an EPerson goes to their 'My DSpace' page to claim the task, the WorkflowItem's state advances from STEP_x_POOL to STEP_x (where x is the corresponding step.)
+The WorkflowManager emails the members of that Group notifying them that there is a task to be performed (the text is defined in config/emails,) and when an EPerson goes to their 'My DSpace' page to claim the task, the WorkflowManager is invoked with a claim event, and the WorkflowItem's state advances from STEP_x_POOL to STEP_x (where x is the corresponding step.)
 The EPerson can also generate an 'unclaim' event, returning the WorkflowItem to the STEP_x_POOL.

-Other events the WorkflowService handles are advance(), which advances the WorkflowItem to the next state.
+Other events the WorkflowManager handles are advance(), which advances the WorkflowItem to the next state.
 If there are no further states, then the WorkflowItem is removed, and the Item is then archived.
 An EPerson performing one of the tasks can reject the Item, which stops the workflow, rebuilds the WorkspaceItem for it and sends a rejection note to the submitter.
 More drastically, an abort() event is generated by the admin tools to cancel a workflow outright.